Callme-Ishmael/MPhys/README.md

 ![image](https://github.com/user-attachments/assets/55db4483-acd8-47d0-a2ef-3d3a46a29b91)

-08.03.2025 - week 6 is ending shortly.
-At the moment we have trouble picking out why our branching ratios do not match the real world ones.
-As it has been proven difficult to force the specific decay of the Higgs in the input file - there should be no reason for the ratios to differ.
-But this could be specific to how Christoph's model is built.
-This needs to be verified using the SM model that Madgraph uses (CRT model was built on top of this one)
+08.03.2025

-I'm trying out different models: see picture above.
-UFO2HERWIG and afterwards I look inside the anatomy of the event: ~reference HIGGS_DECAY_ALL
+By the end of this week, we encountered persistent difficulties in reconciling the branching ratios obtained from our generated events with the expected Standard Model values.
+In principle, since we do not explicitly force Higgs decays in the input file, the branching ratios should naturally reproduce the Standard Model predictions.
+The observed discrepancies raise concerns about the underlying model implementation, particularly Christoph’s customized UFO model, which was built on top of the Standard Model (SM) UFO provided with MadGraph.
+To diagnose the issue, we initiated a systematic comparison between different models, including the default SM model and the HEFT (Higgs Effective Field Theory) model.

-!!!!!!!!!!! needs details of heft and sm
+Using the UFO2HERWIG translation, we generate events and subsequently inspect the event structure at the particle level, making extensive use of the HIGGS_DECAY_ALL Rivet analysis to map all decay modes observed.
+This procedure allows us to check whether the deviations arise already at the UFO level or later during the event generation or showering steps.
+Further verification is ongoing, focusing particularly on distinguishing whether the branching ratio shifts originate from the modifications introduced in Christoph’s model or from subtleties in how Herwig treats different models internally.

 The current focus is on devising a sure-fire test for the activation of spin correlations.
 With several papers in mind: